 Droning around the castle is allowed, as long as you follow the new 2021 EU Regulations.

-Since 31st December 2020, new European Drone Regulations are in effect.
+Since 31st December 2020, new European Drone Regulations have been in effect.
 Read our summary of these EU drone regulations to understand how it impacts you and your drone.

 Camera gear